-This simple idea from Ruffles and Stuff is one that could really last through the years, especially if you’ve got a budding bookworm on your hands.
+This simple idea from Ruffles and Stuff is one that could last through the years, especially if you’ve got a budding bookworm on your hands.
 Each year, have them pose with their current favorite book and watch as their tastes change.

 Sky’s the Limit

 Take some of that sidewalk chalk the kids have been using all summer and switch things up with a new point of view.
-It will remind your stellar student that the sky really is the limit.
+It will remind your stellar student that the sky is the limit.

 Two Birds, One Sign!

-Anyone else forget to keep up with that growth chart hanging behind the bedroom door?
+Anyone else forgetting to keep up with that growth chart hanging behind the bedroom door?
 Use one as a backdrop, and you’ll know exactly how much they’ve grown by the end of the school year.
 For inspiration, check out how to double-down on the adorable over at Jonesing2Create.